There was an error with your log in

 • An experienced, local hiking guide with extensive knowledge of the area

-• Accommodation in quality hotels and lodges (based on double occupancy – single rooms available for an additional surcharge)
+• Accommodation in quality hotels and lodges for 9 nights (double occupancy)

 • Here’s a list of the equipment you need to bring: